yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_virtualize_web.md

 4. Click **Import**.
 5. Press **F5** to reload the API Manager web console.

-## Configure Inbound request settings
+## Configure inbound request settings

 When you have virtualized a REST API to create a front-end API, you can edit and configure the inbound request settings between the client and the API Gateway (for example, for customized authentication, authorization, or monitoring).
 To configure inbound settings, perform the following steps in API Manager: